Thaandavam: Plot

 Past: Kenny was a RAW officer in India, whose real name is Shivakumar.
 Shiva and his close friend Sharath completed various missions for the government.
 Shiva married Meenakshi, a conservative eye doctor in Delhi.
-Initially distant, as time goes by, both became closer to each other, albeit without expressing love for each other.
+Initially distant, both became close as time passed, albeit without expressing love for each other.
 Meenakshi had decided to express her love to Shiva on New Year's Day (which turns out to be his birthday).

 Meanwhile, Sharath handled a case where an Indian Army secret (a flowchart) about a WMD went missing.
 Shiva showed interest in the case and left for London under an alias.
 A former Indian policeman named Kenny helped him.
-Shiva found an important clue, but Sharath got injured during a fight; Shiva was shocked to find his plans leaked and was chased by the L.C.P.D, following a series of incidents.
+Shiva found an important clue, but Sharath was injured during a fight.
+Shiva was shocked to find his plans leaked and was chased by the L.C.P.D, following a series of incidents.

-Shiva soon realized that Sharath was the mastermind behind the missing flowchart, as he sold it to a terrorist group with some help from London based militants.
-Shiva uncovered the entire plot and asked Sharath to surrender, but he got shocked to know that Meenakshi had also come to London along with Sharath (to surprise Shiva on his birthday and propose to him).
+Shiva soon realized that Sharath was the mastermind behind the missing flowchart, as he sold it to a terrorist group with some help from London-based militants.
+Shiva uncovered the entire plot and asked Sharath to surrender, but he was shocked to know that Meenakshi had also come to London along with Sharath (to surprise Shiva on his birthday and propose to him).
 To save her, Shiva obeyed Sharath's order and went to a place (with Kenny), where a sudden bomb blast occurred, killing Kenny and Meenakshi and blinding Shiva.

-Present: Geetha reveals that she's Kenny's wife, and decided to take revenge on those responsible for the deaths of Kenny and Meenakshi.
+Present: Geetha reveals that she's Kenny's wife and decided to take revenge on those responsible for the deaths of Kenny and Meenakshi.
 She forms a team with Shiva and joins him in a school where he learns echolocation from Daniel Kish.
-After that, Geetha reveals about the people who caused the disaster to Kenny, even including his friend Sharath, which formed the motive for the murders.
-After burning Sharath with the Metal Melting Machine in Victor's (Sharath's friend) factory, the India Union Minister requested Kenny to come back to India as Shivakumar, but he rejects the request as Kenny's former identity as Shivakumar had died and he is going to spend his life for Meenakshi.
+After that, Geetha reveals to Kenny the people who caused the disaster, including even Sharath, which formed the motive for the murders.
+After burning Sharath with the Metal Melting Machine in Victor's (Sharath's friend) factory, the Indian Union Minister requests Kenny to return to India as Shivakumar.
+However, Kenny rejects the request as his former identity as Shivakumar had "died" and he is going to spend his life for Meenakshi.